maryammdot/skylab-bootcamp-201809/staff/maryam-malek/stories-project/docs/README.md

 ## Technical description

-SMDb is designed as desktop first application, but responsive and as a web application should be runned in a browser.
-It's created using React.js in the frontend and interacting with two appis in the backend, The Movie Database API and Skylab User API.
+Once Upon a Tale is designed as a desktop application, and as a web application it should be runned in a browser.
+It's created using React.js in the front-end, Express in the back-end and mongoose to interact with Mongo DataBase.

-The app is written in javascript language,using some features of javascript ES 6.
-It also uses SessionStorage to maintain the user logged even a reload occurs.
+The app is written in javascript language, using some features of javascript ES6 and ESNext.
+It also uses SessionStorage to maintain the user logged even a reload occurs by keeping userId and token.

-The design is implemented using the library of Bootstrap 4, jQuery, Popper and Slick.
+The design is implemented using CSS and SASS and the SweetAlert2 library and react-tooltip.

 ### Block diagram